Homemade Hamburger Helper

 Add Extra Broth If Needed!

-Depending on the type of noodles, the skillet and how high you turn up the heat, you may need to add a little extra broth.
+Depending on the type of noodles, your skillet, and how high you turn up the heat, you may need to add a little extra broth.
 If your noodles are not cooked through and you’re running out of liquid, add an extra 1/4 to 1/2 cup broth as needed.

 Close-Up View of Homemade Hamburger Helper